jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 </div>
 <p style="text-align: center;">AlexNet architecture, from [26].
 The network is split horizontally because it needed to be trained on two different GPUs.</p>

-Other relevant architectures are the VGG16/19 (by Oxford VGG research group), the Inception (first called GoogLeNet, by Google) and the ResNet (by Microsoft).
+On top of the fully-connected layers, either a Softmax or a SVM is placed, to perform the final classification.
+Other relevant CNN that follow this same scheme are the VGG16/19 (by Oxford VGG research group), the Inception (first called GoogLeNet, by Google) and the ResNet (by Microsoft).

+<a name='regularization'></a>
 ### Regularization Methods

 Deep neural networks have a huge learning capacity, defined by the number of parameters in the network.
 To avoid overfitting, there a set of regularization methods have been proposed.
 These include: